Relocate to Sweden

 A film about Swedish Workplace Culture

-Listen to what international members of staff from different universities in Sweden think about equality, flat organizations, style of communication, perception of time and fika.
+Listen to what international members of staff from different universities in Sweden think about equality, flat organisations, style of communication, perception of time, and fika.
 How does this differ from your home country?

 -